keygen-sh/union_of/README.md

   has_many :coauthorships
   has_many :coauthors, through: :coauthorships, source: :user

+  # prefacers for the book via a join table
+  has_many :prefaces
+  has_many :prefacers, through: :prefaces, source: :user

+  # prefacers for the book via a join table
+  has_many :forewords
+  has_many :foreworders, through: :forewords, source: :user

+  # illustrators for the book via a join table
+  has_many :illustrations
+  has_many :illustrators, through: :illustrations, source: :user

   # editors for the book via a join table
   has_many :edits
   has_many :editors, through: :edits, source: :user

-  # illustrators for the book via a join table
-  has_many :illustrations
-  has_many :illustrators, through: :illustrations, source: :user

-  # foreword writers for the book via a join table
-  has_many :forewords
-  has_many :prefacers, through: :forewords, source: :user

   # union association for all contributors to the book
-  has_many :contributors, class_name: 'User', union_of: %i[
+  has_many :contributors, -> { distinct }, class_name: 'User', union_of: %i[
     author
     coauthors
+    foreworders
+    prefacers
+    illustrators
     editors
-    illustrators
-    prefacers
   ]
 end
 ```